rajadileepkolli/springsecuredthymeleafapp/README.md

 #TODO
-	We can use a Cron Job to check for token expiration in the background We can give the user the opportunity to get a new token once it has expired
+	We can use a Cron Job to check for token expiration in the background We can give the user the opportunity to get a new token once it has expired Disable browser back button